Liam Jordan

-Liam Jonathan Jordan (born 30 July 1998) is a South African professional footballer who plays for Swedish Allsvenskan side IF Brommapojkarna and the South Africa national team.
+Liam Jonathan Jordan (born 30 July 1998) is a South African professional soccer player who plays for the South Africa national team.

 Club career

 Jordan made his professional debut on 17 March 2015 against University of Pretoria in the 2015–16 Nedbank Cup.

 In January 2018, he joined HB Køge on loan from Sporting B. The move was made permanent in the summer of 2018.
 On transfer deadline day, 1 February 2021, Jordan moved to fellow league club FC Helsingør on a deal for the rest of the season.

 On 7 March 2023, Jordan joined newly promoted Swedish Allsvenskan side IF Brommapojkarna.

+On 12 July 2025, IF Brommapojkarna announced that the contract with Jordan had been terminated due to injuries.

 International career

 After representing his country at under-17 and under-20 level, Jordan made his senior international debut for South Africa on 2 July 2017 against Tanzania in the 2017 COSAFA Cup.

 Personal life

-He is the son of Keryn Jordan, a former South African footballer.
+He is the son of Keryn Jordan, a former South African soccer player.
 Jordan was born during his father's time at Durban-based Manning Rangers and emigrated to New Zealand in 2004.